SatrioHalim/sproad/back_end_server/README.md

-# Sproad (Project Management) API
+# Sproad API

-Backend service for a project management application built with Go, Fiber, GORM, and PostgreSQL.
-This API handles authentication, user management, board collaboration, list management, and card operations for a Trello-style workflow.
+Backend service for the Sproad project management application built with Go, Fiber, GORM, and PostgreSQL.
+This API powers authentication, user management, boards, lists, cards, members, assignees, and attachments for a Trello-style workflow.

 ## Overview

-This repository provides the backend layer for a project management platform with:
+This backend provides the core server-side logic for a collaborative project management platform with features such as:

 - JWT-based authentication
-- User management
+- user and profile management
-- Board creation and member management
+- board creation and collaboration
-- List management inside boards
+- list and card workflow management
-- Card management inside lists
+- position updates for lists and cards
+- card assignees and attachments
 - PostgreSQL persistence
-- Docker-based local deployment
+- Docker-based local development

 ## Tech Stack